gin0115/perique-di-examples/README.md

 These examples show how dependencies can be nested and how you can swap out instances of dependencies and run custom initialisation with classes that use a fluent API.

+> The `$dependencies` array on the `plugin.php` file, is better suited in a file.
+Our examples do this using `config/dependencies.php'

+***

-> If you would like to see any other examples using the Container, please leave an issue with more details.
+## If you would like to see any other examples using the Container, please leave an issue with more details.

+***

 # [Read the Full DI Docs](https://perique.info/core/DI/)